-The Company does not currently have any interest bearing debt (outside of the capital lease obligations described below), however it may in the future become a borrower of a material amount of funds.
+The Company does not currently have any interest bearing debt (outside of the capital lease obligations and unsecured debt facilities described below) however it may in the future become a borrower of a material amount of funds.
 If and when Almonty becomes a borrower of such funds, the Company will be subject to risks associated with fluctuations in interest rates.
 The Company's primary operations are located in Spain and the current European financial crisis that is causing borrowing costs in several European countries to increase may have a negative impact on both the Company's future borrowing costs and its ability to obtain debt financing.
-As at December 31, 2012, Almonty did not have any interest bearing long-term debt outside of \$148 in capital lease obligations that carry interest rates between 2.75% and 4.50% with terms to maturity between 2 years and 5 years.
+As at March31, 2013, Almonty did not have any interest bearing long-term debt outside of \$121 in capital lease obligations that carry interest rates between 2.75% and 4.50% with terms to maturity between 2 years and 5 years.
+Subsequent to March 31, 2013 the Company entered into agreements with several Spanish banks for a total of €4,870,000 in unsecured debt facilities at interest rates ranging from 5% to 6%.
+See Section 3 "Financial Highlights - Liquidity and Capital Resources" in this MD&A for further information regarding the unsecured debt facilities.